Class cli.Prompt

 Parameters:

-• prompt string The prompt text to display. (default "")
+- prompt string or EditLine The prompt text to display. (default "")

-• value string The initial value of the prompt. (default "")
+- value string or EditLine The initial value of the prompt (truncated if too long). (default "")

 Returns: